vespakoen/dstore/README.md

 **Stores the current schemas as a snapshot.**

 *The "put schema" and "put all schemas" commands modify the "current" schema*
-*If you are happy with the schema, you create a snapshot which will give the schema a version number*
+*If you are happy with the schema, you create a snapshot.*
-*This will also trigger the migrations that will:*
+*This will trigger the migrations that will:*

 - create a postgresql database (named: namespace + 'v' + snapshotVersion)
 - create database tables